 Prior to 1824 Texas was a Spanish possession and thereafter part of independent Mexico.
 Americans began to settle in Texas beginning in 1821 when Spanish authorities allowed American to acquire land in the sparsely settled region.
 Although prospective settlers were required to be Catholic, conduct their affairs in Spanish, and swear allegiance to Spain and then Mexico, the loyalties of the overwhelmingly Protestant settlers remained to the United States.
 Grievances against the Mexican Government grew.

-When Mexico adopted a new centralist constitution and abolished slavery, an institution upon which many Texas settlers depended, a movement for seccession developed.
+When Mexico adopted a new centralist constitution and abolished slavery in 1829, an institution upon which many Texas settlers depended, a movement for seccession developed.
 Despite US neutrality laws, the movement received considerable support from American citizens in the form of money, arms, and volunteers.

 Residents of the Mexican province of Texas revolted, only to be quickly overwhelmed in early fighting against Mexican soldiers.
 By December the small Texas army had captured the important crossroads town of San Antonio de Bexar and seized the garrison known as the Alamo.
 Mexican General Antonio Lopez de Santa Anna [less frequently Santa Anna] recaptured the town on March 6, 1836, after a thirteen-day siege; the Mexican army suffered an estimated 600 casualties.
 Of the official list of 189 Texan defenders, all were killed.
 Historians continue to debate the number of defenders inside the Alamo.